michaellikaiye/lush-liquid/README.md

 Base algorithm on junctions rather than steps

 ## known bugs

-failed to account for looping
-failed to account for when outside the maze
+failed to account for the explorer exiting a maze